 None.
-The book is entirely positive and gentle.
+The book is entirely secular, safe, and focused on positive animal-human associations.

 Your experience helps other parents find the right book.